systematically-design/tokenScript-Documentation/src/docs/01-getting-started/03-quick-start-dsl.md

 Once you've defined your tokens, you can:

-1. **Use in the App** - Open the TokenScript app and paste your DSL code
+1. **Use in Systematically** - Open Systematically and paste your DSL code
 2. **Export them** - Use the API to export to W3C Design Tokens format
 3. **Use in code** - Import tokens into your CSS, JavaScript, or design tools
 4. **Share with team** - Version control your token files and collaborate